KIIS-Innovation-Entrepreneurship/KIIS-High-Tech-Entrepreneurship.github.io/index.md

   - Prompt 1: Identify a problem that you have experienced here and think of ways how technology might possibly help.
 - Exploring the [Business Model Canvas](https://docs.google.com/spreadsheets/d/1TtkrIn4-PHvUt24_4VRo8_K_21mst0Ky-tNDHTUqn0A/edit?usp=sharing)
 - Watch and discuss [Biz Latin Hub: Why do Business in Argentina?](https://www.youtube.com/watch?v=Dk9tL9o36oo&ab_channel=BizLatinHub)
-  - Prompt 2: in your [Tech Innovation Scratchpads](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing): What is the Problem/Entrepreneurial Opportunity for the Biz Latin Hub?
+  - Prompt 2: in your [Tech Innovation Field Pads](https://drive.google.com/drive/folders/1ROzBaICb4rM3W_qzVTQ48x3o4rBfGVMz?usp=sharing): What is the Problem/Entrepreneurial Opportunity for the Biz Latin Hub?
 - Discussion of Value Propositions:
   - Which one of our customer’s problems are we helping to solve?
   - What bundles of products and services are we offering to each Customer Segment?